Hyland Pass Trail begins where

 Hyland Pass Trail in Babine Mountains Provincial Park

-16. A few hundred meters later, you are in the open and start
+16. A few hundred meters later, we are in the open and start

 Babine Mountains Provincial Park - Hiking in British Columbia